Henry Highland Garnet: Anti-slavery role

 In 1850, Garnet went to Great Britain at the invitation of Anna Richardson of the free produce movement, which opposed slavery by rejecting the use of products produced by slave labor.
 He was a popular lecturer, and spent two and a half years lecturing.
 At first, the work separated Garnet from his family, who remained back in New York State.
-While he was abroad, his seven-year-old son, James Crummell Garnet, died on March 1, 1851, while Garnet was abroad.
+While Garnet was abroad, his seven-year-old son, James Crummell Garnet, died on March 1, 1851.
 His wife Julia, his young son Henry, and their adopted daughter Stella Weims joined Garnet in Great Britain later that year.

-In 1852, Garnet was sent to Kingston, Jamaica, as a missionary.
+In 1852, Garnet was sent to Kingston, Jamaica, as a missionary for the United Presbyterian Church of Scotland.
 He and his family spent three years there; his wife Julia Garnet led an industrial school for girls.
-Garnet had health problems that led to the family returning to the United States.
+After Garnet developed health problems, he and his family returned to the United States in 1855.

 After John Brown's raid on Harpers Ferry in 1859, Garnet in a sermon "declared [it] to be the duty of every man who loved the cause of freedom to declare that the Harper's Ferry movement was right, and that any one who would not say so boldly had much better say nothing at all."
 He was described as "friend and admirer" of "the heroic John Brown".

 In 1859 Garnet was president of the African Civilization Society, whose declared goal was "to engage in the great work of christianizing and civilizing Africa".
 When the Civil War started, Garnet's hopes ended for emigration as a solution for American Blacks.
 In the three-day New York draft riots of July 1863, mobs attacked Blacks and Black-owned buildings.
 Garnet and his family escaped attack because his daughter quickly chopped their nameplate off their door before the mobs found them.
 He organized a committee for sick soldiers and served as almoner to the New York Benevolent Society for victims of the mob.

+In 1861, Garnet secured a U.S. passport from Secretary of State William H. Seward that declared Garnet "a citizen of the United States," a precedent that advanced claims for equal citizenship during the Civil War and Reconstruction.

 When the federal government approved creating Black units, Garnet helped with recruiting United States Colored Troops.
 He moved with his family to Washington, DC, so that he could support the black soldiers and the war effort.
 He preached to many of them while serving as pastor of the prominent Liberty (Fifteenth) Street Presbyterian Church from 1864 until 1866.
 During this time, Garnet was the first Black minister to preach to the US House of Representatives, addressing them on February 12, 1865, about the end of slavery, on occasion of the passage of the Thirteenth Amendment.